 If there is no power to the electrical distribution panel, check the following:

-- Breaker switch at dockside power supply. - Main breaker switch on shore power side of distribution panel.
+- Breaker switch at dockside power supply. - Main breaker switch on shore power side of distribution panel, and the main breaker located in the cockpit area.

 Follow the procedures below to disconnect shore power from your yacht: